Testing Java Projects

 Test Grouping

-Test Grouping is an opt-in feature that allows you to take a single test module and group the test classes such that each group will execute in parallel when you call test.
+Test Grouping is an opt-in feature that allows you to take a single test module and group the test classes such that each group will execute in parallel in a separate JVM when you call test.
 Test grouping is enabled by overriding def testForkGrouping, as shown below:

 build.mill (download, browse)